 An exercise mat or something else to lie on that will cushion your spine – a folded quilt or blanket for example.

 A set of handweights or dumbbells: If you don’t usually do abs work with weights, then start with small weights.
 A weight of 2-4lbs/0.5-1kg is a good starting point.
 As you get stronger you can increase your weights.
+Adjustable handweights allow you to increase your weight without having to buy a new set.
 The most comfortable way for you to hold the weight will depend on the size and type you use.
 When using both hands on one weight, it may be more comfortable to grip the ends of the weight rather than the shaft.

 This is an intermediate workout.
 You should be used to doing ab exercises without weights before trying it.
 You should also be comfortable doing crunches without supporting your head with your hands.